sampokuokkanen/belated/README.md

 client.perform_belated(job, Time.now + 1.month)
 ```

-Note that you probably want to memoize the client, as it always creates a 'banker thread' now if you have no connection.
+Note that you probably want to memoize the client, as it always creates a 'banker thread' now if you have no connection and there is the overhead of connecting to dRuby.
 Maybe even use it as a global!(`$client`)

 # Settings